cloudify-cosmo/cloudify-azure-plugin/docs/misc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of this writing (March 2016) the Microsoft Azure Storage Services API is an awkward, XML-only RESTful service that behaves disimilarly to their other Resource Manager REST APIs.
+As of this writing (March 2016) the Microsoft Azure Storage Services API is an awkward, XML-only RESTful service that behaves dissimilarly to their other Resource Manager REST APIs.
 While this plugin does not support this interface, there are some bits of information that should be shared in case future developers or users wish to implement pieces of the API in their applications.

 The API uses *Shared Key Authentication* in order to authenticate API requests.
-This is, quite possibly, the least intuitive way to authenticate to a modern API.
 You can find the official Microsoft explanation here - https://msdn.microsoft.com/en-us/library/azure/dd179428.aspx

 TL;DR; When you create a Storage Account resource (using this plugin, or otherwise), you have access to two unique Access Keys.
 You can find them in the Azure UI if you click the key icon when looking at your Storage Account.
 Generally, you want to protect these keys and not give them out to users / applications for use.
-Instead, you want to create a *Signature String* that will accompany requests.
+Instead, create a *Signature String* that will accompany requests.

 The link above explains how to craft a Signature String and how to make